 - Workshop Presenter on Collaborative Divorce and Mediation

-- Keynote Speaker on Nonviolent, Compassionate Communication
+- Keynote Speaker on the topic of Nonviolent, Compassionate Communication best practices

 - Volunteer Program Coordinator, Family Promise of Hawaii, Honolulu, Hawaii